 General news and features

-Published Monday, May 11, 2015
+Published Monday, July 6, 2015

 Please note: Opinion summaries are prepared by the Public Information Office for the general public and news media.
 Summaries are not prepared for every opinion released by the Court, but only for those cases considered of great public interest.
 Opinion summaries are not to be considered as official opinions of the Court.
 The full opinions are available on the Supreme Court website at www.gasupreme.us .

 The Supreme Court of Georgia has upheld the murder conviction and life prison sentence of Chiman Rai, a native of India, who was convicted in Fulton County of hiring a hit man to murder his daughter-in-law, Michelle “Sparkle” Reid Rai.

 In today’s unanimous opinion in this high-profile case, Justice Carol Hunstein writes for the Court that the evidence at trial “was sufficient to enable a rational trier of fact to conclude beyond a reasonable doubt that Rai was guilty of the crimes of which he was convicted.”